 (Disclaimer: I denounce a pure immigration ban.
 Trump’s executive order is flawed, and it is rightfully being criticized.
 This post is for informational purposes only.)

-Some people have been asking why Trump’s recent “Muslim ban” only includes certain countries.
+Some people asked why Trump’s recent “Muslim ban” only includes certain countries.
 A fair question.
-Other people, like David Frum at The Atlantic, pointed how if this is meant to deter radial Islamic terrorism, then it’s a highly ineffective ban.
+Others, like David Frum at The Atlantic, pointed out how if this is meant to deter radial Islamic terrorism, then it’s an ineffective ban.
 Why did the Trump administration choose these 7 countries?

 The countries in question, for reference: Syria, Iraq, Iran, Sudan, Libya, Somalia, and Yemen.

 If you’ve paid really close attention to the news over the past couple of years, and have a good memory, you’ll recognize that those countries have been grouped together before.
 The Obama administration singled them out for travel restrictions.

 So if you’re asking why Trump picked those 7 countries for his ban: Trump didn’t pick them.
 All Trump did was take an already-existing list and expand on the restrictions.
-If the recent immigration ban ends up as a court case, you can bet that the Trump administration will try to cite the previous administration’s actions as precedent.
+If the recent immigration ban ends up as a court case, the Trump administration will try to cite the previous administration’s actions as precedent.

-It isn’t really a “Muslim ban” either.
+It isn’t a “Muslim ban” either.
 If it was, a lot more countries would be included.

 If Trump wanted a “Muslim ban,” then he somehow forgot NINE out of the top TEN countries.
 That doesn’t seem likely.
-If Trump really wanted to discriminate against Muslims, he would obviously ban immigration from the countries with the largest Muslim populations.
-As noted by The International Spectator, almost 90 percent of the world’s Muslims are not impacted by the immigration ban.
+If Trump really wanted to discriminate against Muslims, he’d ban immigration from countries with the largest Muslim populations.
+As noted by The International Spectator, almost 90 percent of the world’s Muslims are not impacted by the temporary immigration ban.

 The simple fact of the matter is that Trump expanded on policy set by the Obama administration.
 I’m sure that makes some Democrats deeply uncomfortable.
 But to fix a problem, you first have to recognize it.
 (Note: I’m a registered Democrat.)